-Medical imaging students practice and simulate medical imaging examinations and, under the supervision of registered Faculty, conduct exposure experiments in designated MIRS imaging lab(s) on campus.
+Medical imaging students practice and simulate medical imaging examinations under the supervision of qualified and appropriately credentialed Faculty in designated MIRS imaging lab(s) on campus.
 Students must abide by the following policy when using the lab(s):

 - 1. Students must adhere to the MIRS Academic and Professional Standards Policy at all times. - 2.
-Upon completing a lab equipment checklist, students may schedule use of the lab during off-hours for practice. - Requests must be submitted to a MIRS Faculty member at least 24 hours in advance to the requested time. - o A request to schedule the lab does not guarantee permission. - In such cases of scheduled time, access to the exposure switch will be disabled. - 3.
+Upon completing a lab equipment checklist, students may schedule use of the lab during off-hours for practice. - Requests must be submitted to a MIRS Faculty member at least 24 hours in advance to the requested time. - A request to schedule the lab does not guarantee permission. - 3.
 Equipment must always be operated in a manner consistent with its design. - 4.
 Any suspected equipment malfunction should be reported to the MIRS Faculty immediately. - 5.
 Visitors are not allowed in the lab without prior approval from a MIRS Faculty member. - 6.
-Students must clean the lab and properly store all equipment and supplies after each use. - 7.
+Students must clean the lab in accordance with all applicable infection control and disinfection standards and properly store all equipment and supplies after each use. - 7.
 Lab will remain locked when not in use.